eulerlab/mouse-scene-cam/README.md

 ## UV-green footage from the mouse habitat

-The movies listed in the table below are available from [here](https://zenodo.org/record/4812404#.YK6dNbczapo).
+The movies listed in the table below are available from [here](https://zenodo.org/record/4812404#.YK6dNbczapo) and can be accessed via the notebook in `footage`.

 [<img src="https://github.com/eulerlab/mouse-scene-cam/blob/master/pictures/table_mousefootage.png" alt="Table" width="640"/>](https://github.com/eulerlab/mouse-scene-cam/blob/master/pictures/table_mousefootage.png)